Kruptein/PlanarAlly/docs/installation.rst

 When backed up, you should be able to safely overwrite any of the original PlanarAlly files with the newer files from the version you want to upgrade to.

-If you are running a manual installation, run `pip install -r requirements.txt` again in case the requiremens have changed.
+If you are running a manual installation, run `pip install -r requirements.txt` again in case the requirements have changed.

-If the data is lost is not there after upgrading, copy the backups back where you copied them from
+If the data is lost or not there after upgrading, copy the earlier backed up files to their original location.

 Upgrading with docker
 *********************

-Upgrading with Docker is a much safer, but the backups are recommended anyway.
+Upgrading with Docker is much safer, but it's still recommended to make backups.

 The backup from docker can be created with (where the word `docker` in `docker_planarally_1` will be the name of the folder where the `docker-compose.yml` file is located):